 If you are a CDL holder arrested for DUI / OVI, even while driving a non-commercial vehicle, and a chemical test indicates an alcohol concentration above the legal limit, your operator's license will be subjected to an Administrative License Suspension for 90 days.
 If you have a CDL and you refuse a breath test, blood test, or urine test, your operator's license will be subjected to an Administrative License Suspension for one year.
 Those suspension are based on the assumption you do not have prior DUI / OVI convictions or prior test refusals.
 If you hold a CDL and have a detectable amount of alcohol in your system while driving a commercial vehicle, you will also be immediately placed out of service for 24 hours.

 If the Administrative License Suspension (A.L.S.) described above is not terminated, the suspension will trigger a disqualification of your Commercial Driver License.
 A first A.L.S. will result in a one-year CDL disqualification.
 A second A.L.S. will result in a lifetime disqualification.

-My practice is focused on DUI / OVI defense, and I have experience representing CDL holders.
-For more information about me, please see my profile, and for details about my practice, please see the firm overview.
-You can also see what clients say and review my past case results.
-I limit the number of cases I accept so I can provide outstanding service to my clients.
-If you would like to discuss how I can help with your DUI / OVI involving a commercial driver’s license, EMAIL ME or call me at 614-717-1177 to arrange a free consultation.
+The Dominy Law practice is focused on DUI / OVI defense, and we have experience representing CDL holders.
+For more information about us, please see the firm overview.
+You can also see what our clients say and review our past case results.
+We limit the number of cases we accept so we can provide outstanding service to our clients.
+If you would like to discuss how our firm can help with your DUI / OVI involving a commercial driver’s license, EMAIL US or call us at 614-717-1177 to arrange a free consultation.